Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Well…shit.
 That put a damper on things.

 "We must train them, equip them, *lead* them, and we must do this quickly before the enemy has any chance to regain the initiative!"
 Daar announced. "...And there, I gotta ask for your help.
 The Clanless’re near and dear to my heart.
-They’re hard-working, know teamwork like second nature, they’re quick-learning and they’re aggressive like all Gaoian males...But they’re completely untrained, and un-led.
+They’re hard-working, know teamwork like second nature, they’re quick-learning and they’re aggressive like all Gaoian males...
+But they’re completely untrained, and un-led.
 Worse, our people had only brief experience with large-scale military formations and even less with full combined arms doctrine.
 Only my Clan maintains the relevant skills…and there ain’t enough of us to do this at the personal level of one-on-one training that’s gonna be needed."

 Daar paused, then grinned ferally.
 "But I notice this hangar is full to bursting with the finest airborne infantry the galaxy has ever seen.
-I’d be awful stupid to ignore that...and I’m a lotta things, but stupid ain’t one of ‘em.
+I’d be awful stupid to ignore that... and I’m a lotta things, but stupid ain’t one of ‘em.
 So ‘yer not just gonna be playin’ army.
 ‘Yer also gonna be the example to the Clanless of *how it’s done.* If we are to do this, then *you* will be the rocks on which this army is built, and the pins holding it together! *You* must teach them, an’ *you* must lead them."

-Well...shit.
+Well... shit.

 As engrossed as Michael was, he still shared glances with his buddies.
 They’d been expecting to come here, drop onto some strategic targets, take and *hold* them.
 That’s what they’d trained for, after all, and it was what the brief had sounded like when they were woken up in the middle of the night to get their asses ready for an *interstellar* deployment.

-Training and supporting a whole *army* was...Very different.
+Training and supporting a whole *army* was...
+Very different.

 Daar, however, seemed to read his mind.
 "Why you?" he asked.
 "If the numbers alone weren’t enough, there is one simple, vital reason: You’re the best."